 "God himself, finding he was in the midst of spirits and glory, because he was more intelligent, saw proper to institute laws whereby the rest could have a privilege to advance like himself.
 The relationship we have with God places us in a situation to advance in knowledge.
 He has power to institute laws to instruct the weaker intelligences, that they may be exalted with Himself, so that they might have one glory upon another, and all that knowledge, power, glory, and intelligence, which is requisite in order to save them in the world of spirits."

-To answer this question I will try to answer what we mean by the word "law".
-To clarify the word law, I will invoke a distinction made in my last post—the distinction between observer-independent facts and observer-relative facts.
-Laws can refer to both distinctions.
-An observer-independent law is a universal principle that is independent of consciousness.
-I use the word consciousnesses similar to the word intelligences.
-Consciousnesses refers to all beings that have consciousness include human beings and Gods.
+I will invoke a distinction made in my last post—the distinction between observer-independent facts and observer-relative facts.
+There can be observer-independent laws and observer-relative laws .
+An observer-independent law is a universal law or regularity in nature that exists independently of any conscious being or intelligence.
 Examples of observer-independent laws include the laws of thermodynamics, the law of non-contradiction, the Pythagorean Theorem, Boyle's law, etc. An observer-relative law refers to rules of conduct and behavior to be enforced by social institutions.
 Examples include traffic laws, contract law, the law of Moses, etc.

-These two uses of the word "law" are very different.
-But, using these 2 senses of the word interchangeably is the source of much confusion.
+These two uses of the word "law" are very different and using the single word “law” interchangeably can be a source of confusion.

 Are the laws instituted by God observer-independent, observer-relative, or both?

-Let me reference some of the laws of God.
+Let me reference some of the laws of God from a latter-day saint perspective.
 In this context, I think "law" and "commandment" are the same.
 Here is a partial list:

 All the laws that God has shared with us have been observer-relative laws.
 There is no reason to believe that God created any laws that appear to humans to be observer-independent.

 Furthermore, Joseph Smith taught that God himself cannot transcend any law that is independent of Him.
-(I have posted here and here on this topic.)
 The apostle John A. Widsoe in his book Joseph Smith as a Scientist: A Contribution to Mormon Philosophy wrote:

 "The interesting fact about this matter is, naturally, that in this conception of God, Joseph Smith was strictly scientific.
 He departed from the notion that God is a Being foreign to nature and wholly superior to it.
 Instead, he taught that God is part of nature, and superior to it only in the sense that the electrician is superior to the current that is transmitted along the wire.
 The great laws of nature are immutable, and even God cannot transcend them."